-Applicants for Engineering must sit a pre-interview admissions assessment called the Engineering Admissions Assessment (ENGAA).
-This will take place in your school, college or local testing centre on 30 October 2019.
+Applicants to the University of Cambridge for Engineering (or Chemical Engineering via Engineering) must sit a pre-interview admissions assessment called the Engineering Admissions Assessment (ENGAA).
+This will take place in your school, college or local testing centre in early November.
 The same assessment is used regardless of which College you have applied to.
 The Engineering Admissions Assessment examines your academic abilities, knowledge-base and potential, and forms part of our holistic admissions process: there is no set score that we are looking for.
 When applying, it is important to be aware of the registration and assessment dates:

-- All Engineering applicants applying in 2019 must be registered to take the Engineering Assessment by 18:00 UK time on 15 October 2019.
+- Engineering applicants must be registered to take the Engineering Admissions Assessment (ENGAA).
+Ideally be registered by 1 October.
 See how to be registered.

 Please note that open centres may set an earlier deadline for accepting entries, and it is your responsibility to check if this applies at your centre.

-- All Engineering applicants applying in 2019 sit the assessment on 30 October 2019.
+- Engineering applicants sit the assessment in early November.

 Information about the assessment including example papers and subject content is available on the University Admissions website from March each year.

-If you are invited for interview in Cambridge, this will take place in very late November or early December.
-In admissions interviews with our fellows (one interview will be with the Director of Studies) we will ask you to tell us more about your desire to study Engineering and, probably, about your achievements to date given in your personal statement: we are also likely to discuss your interests, motivation and ability to study independently.
+If we invite you for interviews, these usually take place in very late November or early December.
+Those invited for Cambridge interviews are normally interviewed for 35-50 minutes in total.
+At Christ’s, we usually split the time into two interviews with academics in Engineering.
+For students invited for Cambridge, UK interviews, you will be given time to work on some preparatory exercises just before interview.
+The subsequent interview will then include discussion of the work you have done on the exercises.
+We will ask you to tell us more about your desire to study Engineering and, probably, about your achievements to date given in your personal statement: we are also likely to discuss your interests, motivation and ability to study independently.
 During these interviews, you will have an opportunity to show us your academic potential, your approach to solving problems and your ability to generate ideas.
 What the interviews are not designed to do, however, is to test your current level of knowledge in each particular subject, although sometimes you may be asked to show us some particular skills.

 Do not forget that the interviews are not just there for us to ask you questions.
 They provide you an excellent opportunity to ask us about the course, the College and the University.
 Further, more general information about interviews (including two useful films) is available in the Cambridge interviews section.